Interstitial cystitis: Epidemiology

-IC/BPS affects men and women of all cultures, socioeconomic backgrounds, and ages.
+Interstitial cystitis affects men and women of all cultures, socioeconomic backgrounds, and ages.
 Although the disease was previously believed to be a condition of menopausal women, growing numbers of men and women are being diagnosed in their twenties and younger.
-IC/BPS is not a rare condition.
-Early research suggested that the number of IC/BPS cases ranged from 1 in 100,000 to 5.1 in 1,000 of the general population.
+While BPS is not a rare condition, severe IC is.
+Early research suggested that the number of BPS cases ranged from 1 in 100,000 to 5.1 in 1,000 of the general population.
 In recent years, the scientific community has achieved a much deeper understanding of the epidemiology of interstitial cystitis.
 Recent studies have revealed that between 2.7 and 6.53 million women in the USA have symptoms of IC and up to 12% of women may have early symptoms of IC/BPS.
 Further study has estimated that the condition is far more prevalent in men than previously thought ranging from 1.8 to 4.2 million men having symptoms of interstitial cystitis.

 The condition is officially recognized as a disability in the United States.